crabnebula-dev/tauri-fuzz/docs/src/diary.md

   - one way to get the return status of these child processes is to capture calls to `wait` from the parent process
 - the issue with `wait` is that the child exit status is returned through mutating a variable that was sent as argument and not through the return value
 - to fix that we may need to store the pointer that was provided as argument to be able to check it on exit
+  - we implemented that and it works great

+### Bug with plugin fs_readFile

+- For unknown reason when accessing the filesystem with `tauri_plugin_fs` the interception does not occur
+  - this does not occur when accessing the filesystem with other functions
+- Possible reasons for that:
+  - `tauri_plugin_fs::read_file` does not call `open`
+    - this is unlikely since `tauri_plugin_fs` uses this Rust code `let file = std::fs::OpenOptions::from(open_options.options)`
+  - Tauri plugins are executed in a context which are not tracked by Frida
+    - In another process?
+    - Let's check the Tauri changelog
+- We solve this in another PR